Six Flags St. Louis: DC Comics Plaza

 DC Comics Plaza celebrates the worlds of DC Entertainment, with several attractions based on various DC characters and properties.
 The area opened in 1997, replacing the former Spain section of the park.
 One of DC Comics Plaza's most iconic features is DC Circle, a section of the ground that is designed after DC's longtime "DC Bullet" logo.
 The visual centerpiece of the Plaza is the Hall of Justice, which serves as the facade and entrance for Justice League: Battle for Metropolis.
 Directly to the opposite side is the large, snowman-themed facade of the "Snowy's Ice Cream Factory Tours", which is the entrance to Mr. Freeze: Reverse Blast.

 Britannia

 Britannia is based on the country of Great Britain as it was in its medieval period, including elements from Arthurian legend.
 The area was named "England" from 1971 to 1992, then "Great Britain" in 1993, and it was given its current name in 1994.

 Illinois

 Illinois is loosely themed to the city of Chicago.
 The area was formerly known as "Old Chicago" from 1971 to 1993.

 Bugs Bunny National Park

 Bugs Bunny National Park is a kiddie area based on the Looney Tunes franchise.
 It opened in 2006 as the successor to Looney Tunes Town.
 It replaced some former land that Britannia used to occupy.

 Roller Coasters

 Six Flags Hurricane Harbor

 Hurricane Harbor is a water park that is connected to the southeast portion of Six Flags St. Louis and is adjacent to Studio Backlot, but is not part of the main park.

-Unlike other Six Flags Hurricane Harbors across the United States, entrance to the Six Flags St. Louis version is included with park admission or a Season Pass.